It’s been over two years since the coronavirus pandemic upended life as we knew it and put millions of Americans into a state of financial turmoil.

 If you have a lower credit score, you might be approved but be charged higher premiums and interest rates to account for the increased risk to lenders.
 That could translate to big bucks over time.

 Ways to Improve Your Credit Score

-You can work toward improving a bad credit score or keeping your current one strong no matter where you live.
+You can work toward improving a bad credit score and clear your credit score or keeping your current one strong no matter where you live.